nuejs/www/docs2/reference/configuration-options.md

 The port number of the development server.
 Default is 8080

 ### no_hotreload
-Disables [hot-reloading](hot-reloading).
+Disables [universal hot-reloading](../concepts/universal-hot-reloading.html).
 This is enabled by default.

 ### no_automount
-Disables automatic mounting of [reactive islands](reactive-islands).
+Disables automatic mounting of [reactive islands](../concepts/reactive-islands.html).
 This is enabled by default.